Dolly Alderton: Books

 Her first novel, Ghosts, was published in October 2020 by Fig Tree.
 The novel concerns a 32-year-old food writer, Nina, who meets someone through a dating app, while her father is beginning to show signs of dementia.
 In October 2020, it was reported that Alderton had sold the film rights to Ghosts.

-In October 2022, Alderton released a third book entitled Dear Dolly.
-The book is a collection of her Sunday Times columns and also includes a new personal essay.
+In October 2022, Alderton released a third book entitled Dear Dolly, a collection of her Sunday Times columns and a new personal essay.
+Alderton's second novel, Good Material, was released in November 2023.
+In 2024 Alderton was nominated for and shortlisted for the Bollinger Everyman Wodehouse Prize for her novel Good Material.

 Podcasts

 Alderton co-created and co-hosted The High Low with Pandora Sykes.
 The High Low was a weekly podcast focusing on pop culture and current affairs.
 The podcast ran for four years and over 150 episodes were recorded.
 The final episode aired on 2 December 2020.
 The High Low: A Christmas Special Live Stream took place on 8 December 2020 to raise funds for Blood Cancer UK.

 Alderton presented the podcast Love Stories in conjunction with her book Everything I Know About Love, where she interviewed a number of guests including Stanley Tucci, Ruth Jones and Marian Keyes.
 Season one was released between February 2018 and May 2018, and season two between January 2019 and March 2019.
 In January 2019, Penguin published a feature titled Six inspiring lessons I learnt from Love Stories, where Alderton described the experience as a "great privilege".

 Alderton has been a guest on numerous podcasts, including Off Menu with Ed Gamble and James Acaster, How to Fail with Elizabeth Day, and Table Manners with Jessie Ware.
+She was the very first guest on Margaret Cabourn-Smith's podcast Crushed by Margaret Cabourn-Smith.
 From February to April 2021, Alderton co-hosted a spin-off series for the Sentimental Garbage podcast titled Sentimental in the City with Caroline O'Donoghue.
 In March 2021, the podcast received a five-star review in The Times.

 Themes

 Alderton's work explores themes of love, female friendship, and her experiences living as a millennial woman.

-Naomi Gordon described Alderton's award-winning memoir Everything I Know about Love as "self-deprecating, and occasionally heartbreaking[,] musings on love, friendship, relationships, and growing up as millennial".
+Naomi Gordon described Alderton's memoir Everything I Know about Love as "self-deprecating, and occasionally heartbreaking[,] musings on love, friendship, relationships, and growing up as millennial".